media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Every store owner deserves to have the best coupon features on their WooCommerce coupons - it's the key to marketing your store better!

-That's why we built this 100% free WooCommerce coupon plugin so you can get features like BOGO, url coupons, cart conditions, coupon role restrictions and more totally free.
+That's why we built this 100% free WooCommerce coupon plugin so you can get features like BOGO, url coupons, cart conditions, coupon role restrictions, store credit, and more totally free.

 **ADVANCED COUPONS – THE FREE WOOCOMMERCE COUPON PLUGIN**